alexsosn/iOS_ML/README.md

 Most of the de-facto standard tools from domains listed above are written in iOS-unfiendly languages (Python/Java/R/Matlab) so find something appropriate for your iOS application may be a difficult task.
 This list consists mainly of native libraries written in Objective-C, Swift and ports of C, C++, JavaScript libraries or libs which can be easily ported to iOS.
 Also links to some relevant web APIs, blog posts, videos and learning materials included.

-## Where to learn about machine learning and other related staff in general
+## Where to learn about machine learning and related topics in general
 * [Courserra course](https://www.coursera.org/learn/machine-learning/home/info) on machine learning from [Andrew Ng](https://twitter.com/AndrewYNg).
 * [Machine learning playlist on Youtube](https://www.youtube.com/playlist?list=PLD0F06AA0D2E8FFBA).
 * Free online interactive book ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com/).